 Even though our bodies naturally produce hyaluronic acid, though, we lose about 1/3 of it every day.
 And as we get older, we produce less and less of this powerful substance—unfortunately at the time, our skin needs it most.
 So the good news is that our bodies already produce this miracle gel.
 The bad news is that we simply need more.
 So how do we make up the difference?
 Hyaluronic acid skincare products in your daily regime.

-Where Do Hyaluronic Skincare Acid Products Come From?
+Where Do Vegan Hyaluronic Skincare Acid Products Come From?

-Luckily, vegan hyaluronic acid products, like the ones we use here at Sara Elizabeth Skincare, are just as effective in delivering the huge hydration boosts your skin needs!
+Luckily, Elizabeth Hawk Vegan hyaluronic acid products, like the ones we use here at Sara Elizabeth Skincare, are just as effective in delivering the huge hydration boosts your skin needs!
 Our HA products contain ultra-low-molecular-weight HA made entirely from plant products.
 Through the bacterial fermentation of plants like potatoes and beans, these products deliver a powerful HA punch without an animal ingredient.

 Why Is Hyaluronic Acid Good for Your Skin?